Exonerated: June 14, 2004

 Mr. Bright’s sentence was later commuted to life, at which time he made requests to have the identity of the true killer released through the Freedom of Information Act.
 Citing the real killer’s right to privacy, the federal government declined to reveal his name.

-Shortly after IPNO signed on to the case with Mr. Bright's existing counsel, Ben Cohen and Clive Stafford Smith at the Louisiana Crisis Assistance Center, a federal district court judge ruled Mr. Bright had the right to know the identity of the true killer.
+Shortly after IPNO signed on to the case with Mr. Bright’s existing counsel, Ben Cohen and Clive Stafford Smith from the Louisiana Crisis Assistance Center, a federal district court judge ruled Mr. Bright had the right to know the identity of the true killer.